lethal-guitar/TvTextViewer/README.md

 # TvTextViewer

+⚠️This project is archived, I have no plans for further development or maintenance.

 This is a small utility for showing text files in a full-screen window with gamepad controls.
 It's meant for showing log files, instructions, error messages etc. on devices like TV boxes or gaming handhelds which typically don't have a keyboard/mouse.